marafathussain/ML_book_easy/chapters/chapter2.md

 1. **Visualization**: PCA plots colored by batch
 2. **Statistical tests**: ANOVA testing for batch differences
-3. **Correlation analysis**: Samples from same batch more similar than expected
+3. **Correlation analysis**: Samples from the same batch are more similar than expected

 **Correcting batch effects:**